emileaben/eyeballtrace/README.md

 THIS TOOL IS A PROTOTYPE, YOUR MILEAGE MAY VARY

-Note: This has been tested on OSX 10.9.5 with Python 2.7.9 It is known not to work on Python 2.7.3/Ubuntu yet.
+Note: This has been tested on OSX 10.9.5 with Python 2.7.9